Eleuthander/gnn-project-2/README.md

 - `models.py`: Contains the new SANGraphormer and takes GCNGraphormer from Shi et al.
 - `train_test.py`: Contains the train-test loop.

-In the rest of this README I summarize the sieg architecture and then go through the key files in more detail.
+In the rest of this README I summarize the SIEG architecture and then go through the key files in more detail.

 ## SIEG Architecture

 The SIEG architecture is designed for link prediction.
-It calculates the k-hop neighborhoods of the two nodes and then passes them to two components.
+It calculates the k-hop neighborhoods of its target nodes and then passes them to two components.
 The first is a standard GNN.
-The second is a modified version of Graphormer that takes in various statistics about the notes, such as their Jacquard indices, the length of the shortest path between them, etc.
+The second is a modified version of Graphormer that takes in various statistics about the notes, such as their Jacquard indices, the length of the shortest path between them, etc. The results of these two modules are concatenated to form a prediction.

 The baseline SIEG architecture uses a GCN for its GNN and is called "GCNGraphormer."
 I modify it to use a SAN instead, and so call it "SANGraphormer."